Skip to main content

 Do I have to use a mobile device?

-There are several methods that can be used, including a mobile device app, SMS text message, and voice phone call options.
-While using a mobile device is most convenient option and the one that most users prefer, faculty and staff may request a hardware token instead.
+While using a mobile device is most convenient option and the one that most users prefer, you may request a hardware token instead.
 We have a limited supply of standalone hardware tokens available for one-time codes.
 Contact infosec@sou.edu for more information.

 Can I use Okta without downloading the Okta Verify mobile app?

 Yes, you can.
-If you do not want to download and use the Okta Verify mobile app on your smartphone, you can register your phone directly to receive one-time codes via text message or phone call.
+If you do not want to download and use the Okta Verify mobile app on your smartphone, you can get a hardware token.

 Does SOU gain control of my personally-owned mobile device once I install Okta Verify or Google 2-Step Verification?